Did You Know: A girl’s self-esteem plummets at puberty. You can help provide more empowering programs like these for teen girls by donating now.

 Girl Scouts Destinations are the ultimate adventure for individual girls ages 11 and older!
 With different trips every year, there’s something amazing for every girl to experience.
 Make friends all over the country as you travel with Girl Scouts from different states.
 Learn more.

-The Emerging Leader Experience, specifically designed for girls in grades 7-12, is a girl-led (and mentor supported) immersion program that dives into community advocacy, social impact, creative strategizing, and career exploration.
+Emerging Leaders, specifically designed for girls in grades 7-12, is a girl-led (and mentor supported) immersion program that dives into community advocacy, social impact, creative strategizing, and career exploration.
 Learn more.

 National Gold Award Girl Scout